aziz0519/aziz0519/README.md

 ### Hello World!
 I'm Aziz Budiman from Sunny Singapore 👋

 * Thank you for visiting my Github portfolio.
-I am former a Maths and Science teacher turn Data Analytics professional.
+I am a former Maths and Science teacher turned Data Analytics professional.
 I have worked at major companies in banking and FMCG sectors and have leveraged key skills in SQL and Python with data in various shapes and sizes
 * My interests lies towards applications of Computer Vision and Natural Language Processing into real-world use cases at major industries.
 The rise of AI platform such as ChapGPT and Jasper.AI have been a potential gamechanger in daily work productivity
 * I'm currently open to opportunities in the Data Science field and constantly updating this portfolio with new content.
-I have recently completed an Advanced level specialization from Coursera on Practical Data Science in the AWS Cloud by deeplearning.ai and AWS
+I have recently completed an Advanced level specialization from Coursera on Practical Data Science in the AWS Cloud to gain exposue to AWS Data Science Stack
 * I'm expanding my programming skills to other areas such as front-end web applications using the MERN Stack as well as DevOps tools such as Jenkins, Docker and Kubernetes.
 I'm also developing my proficiency in leveraging low-code tools such as UiPath and Power Automate for Robotic Process Automation (RPA) to automate manual and repetitive tasks on daily office applcations

 ---